-,, as a student entering Widener University Commonwealth Law School, understand that I am embarking on a professional career and acknowledge the privileges nherent in becoming a lawyer.
-I willingly accept the responsibilities that accompany these privileges entrusted to me by the bench, the bar, and the public. will uphold the highest standards of academic integrity as expressed in the Widener University Commonwealth Law School Honor Code. will conduct myself with dignity and civility treating my fellow students, staff, and faculty with kindness and respect. will strive to develop the character expected of an ethical lawyer that will earn the respect of my clients, my colleagues, my family, and my society. so affirm.
+l, , as a student entering Widener University Commonwealth Law School, understand that I a am embarking on a professional career and acknowledge the privileges awyer.
+I willingly accept the responsibilities that accompany these by the bench, the bar, and the public.
+I will uphold the highest st Commonwealth Law School candards of academic integrity as expressed in the Widener University ol Honor Code.
+I will conduct myself with a kindness and respect. dignity and civility treating my fellow students, staff, and faculty with • character expected of an ethical lawyer that will earn the respect of my family, and my society.
+I so affirm.